Immutable Backup Records

 Once you’ve locked data, there’s no way to unlock it or delete it until the lock expires, so choose your immutability days carefully!

-Set Up Immutable Backups with Object Lock
+Set Up Immutable Backups with S3 or S3-Compatible Storage

 -